 Q. Do I need to bid for these electives?

-A. Yes, with the exception of ACC 711 and ACC 713.
-You will register for these two courses AFTER course bidding during the General Registration process.
+A. Yes, with the exception of ACC 713.
+You will register for this course AFTER course bidding during the General Registration process.

 Q. How many classes should I plan to take in addition to my core?

-A. MAcc students should plan to take an average of 15 credits total in each of the Fall and Winter terms, so students should plan to bid/register for approximately 11.25 credits of electives in Winter 2014.
-You MUST have a total of 30 graduate credits completed by the end of Winter 2014!
+A. MAcc students should plan to take an average of 15 credits total in each of the fall and winter terms, so students should plan to bid/register for approximately 11.25 credits of electives in Winter 2022.
+You MUST have a total of 30 graduate credits completed by the end of Winter 2022 in order to graduate!

 All MAccs will use the general registration process on Wolverine Access to pick up their remaining core and electives and to add/modify class selections.

 Q: What happens after course bidding?